Simulation hypothesis: Criticism of Bostrom's anthropic reasoning

-Some critics propose that the simulation could be in the first generation, and all the simulated people that will one day be created do not yet exist.
+Some critics propose that the simulation could be in the first generation, and all the simulated people that will one day be created do not yet exist, in accordance with philosophical presentism.

 The cosmologist Sean M. Carroll argues that the simulation hypothesis leads to a contradiction: if humans are typical, as it is assumed, and not capable of performing simulations, this contradicts the arguer's assumption that it is easy for us to foresee that other civilizations can most likely perform simulations.

 Physicist Frank Wilczek raises an empirical objection, saying that the laws of the universe have hidden complexity which is "not used for anything" and the laws are constrained by time and location – all of this being unnecessary and extraneous in a simulation.
 He further argues that the simulation argument amounts to "begging the question," due to the "embarrassing question" of the nature of the underlying reality in which this universe is simulated.
 "Okay if this is a simulated world, what is the thing in which it is simulated made out of?
 What are the laws for that?"

-It has been argued that humans cannot be the ones being simulated, since the simulation argument uses its descendants as the ones running the simulations.
+Brian Eggleston has argued that the future humans of our universe cannot be the ones performing the simulation, since the simulation argument considers our universe to be the one being simulated.
 In other words, it has been argued that the probability that humans live in a simulated universe is not independent of the prior probability that is assigned to the existence of other universes.